Infinitode/Infinitode/README.md

 ### Latest changes

 #### Latest changes:
+- New `Bioset` model launched on Hugging Face Spaces, `Bioset Brain Tumor MRI Detection Model`.
+Check it out here: https://huggingface.co/spaces/InfinitodeLTD/Bioset-Brain-Tumor-MRI-Detection.
+- Updates to the entire `Dungen` range.
+- Deprecated `Dungen for Android`, as it is no longer being maintained.
 - Updated `Dungen AI` with the 6 new AI models.
 View release at https://github.com/Infinitode/Distributables/releases/tag/dungen-ai-v1.3.0 or https://infinitode.netlify.app/apps/dungen-ai.
 - Updated `Dungen API` and `API Documentation` as well.
 - Updated `Dungen` Hugging Face space with 6 new AI models for generation.